James Toher

-James Toher (born 1993) is an Irish hurler who plays center back for the Meath senior team.
+James Toher (born 1993) is an Irish hurler who plays centre back for the Meath senior team.

 Born in Trim, County Meath, Toher first arrived on the inter-county scene at the age of sixteen when he first linked up with the Meath minor team before later joining the under-21 side.
 He made his senior debut during the 2012 league.
 Toher quickly became a regular member of the starting fifteen and has since won one Christy Ring Cup medal (2016).
-He captained his side to this historic win, lifting the cup twice in a single month after a controversial score line deemed correct by the referee was overturned by the CCC and replay awarded.
+He captained his side to this historic win, lifting the cup twice in a single month after a controversial scoreline deemed correct by the referee was overturned by the CCC and a replay awarded.

-At international level Toher has played for the composite rules shinty-hurling team, captaining the U21s in 2013 and 2014 and made his senior debut in 2015..
-At club level he plays with Trim.
+At international level, Toher has played for the composite rules shinty-hurling team, captaining the U21s in 2013 and 2014 and made his senior debut in 2015.
+At club level, he plays with Trim.